zetec30/Contextual-Research/Bibliography.md

 >47.Murawski, C. and Gather, M., 2021.
 Emerging Biomedical Applications of Organic Light‐Emitting Diodes.
 Advanced Optical Materials, 9(14), p.2100269.

 >48.Physiopedia.
 2021.
 Emotional and Psychological Reactions to Amputation. [online] Available at: <https://www.physio-pedia.com/Emotional_and_Psychological_Reactions_to_Amputation#:~:text=About%20%E2%89%A530%25%20of%20amputees,term%20follow%20up%20after%20amputation.> [Accessed 11 November 2021].

+>49.Kuiken, T. and Soltys, N., 2007.
+Technical Note: An Economical Cosmetic Covering for Preparatory Prostheses.
+JPO Journal of Prosthetics and Orthotics, 19(2), pp.37-39.